Princeton Acceptance Rate: 6.1%

 - Notable Alumni

 Princeton’s acceptance rate does not make things easier if your heart is set on this university.
 Each year, approximately, 5 students are admitted for every 100 applications.
 This doesn’t just make the competition tough.
-It makes the competition excruciating painful.
+It makes the competition excruciatingly painful.

 Luckily, the admission consultants at AdmissionSight have several tools and resources to give you a fighting chance.
 The Princeton acceptance rate for 2021 was just 6.1% and it hardly ever crosses 6% in any year.
 However, you don’t need to get daunted by Princeton’s acceptance rate as long as your scores look well and your application highlights your achievements.

 Only the best minds are ever offered a chance to learn here.
 The right SAT and ACT scores are absolutely vital to getting past the first round of Princeton’s filters.
 The next step entails impressing the admission board beyond academics.